-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report is/ are available at www.proxyvote.com any adjournment or postponement thereof.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement, Annual Report and Form 10-K are available at www.proxyvote.com.

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF CATABASIS PHARMACEUTICALS, INC. June 4, 2019 at 10:00 AM ET
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF CATABASIS PHARMACEUTICALS, INC. June 15, 2016

 The stockholder(s) hereby appoint(s) Jill C. Milne, Ph.
-D., and Deirdre A. Cunnane, or either of them, as proxies, each with the power to appoint her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Catabasis Pharmaceuticals, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 10:00 a.m., Eastern Time, on June 4, 2019, at the offices of WilmerHale located at 60 State Street, Boston, MA 02109, and
+D., and Deirdre A. Cunnane, or either of them, as proxies, each with the power to appoint her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Catabasis Pharmaceuticals, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 10:00 a.m., Eastern Time, on June 15, 2016, at the offices of WilmerHale located at 60 State Street, Boston, MA 02109, and any adjournment or postponement thereof.